-where, with the same argumentation as that on page 11 of \cite{YarotskyReLUBounds}, we used successively the fact that the $\phi_\textbf{m}$ form a partition of unity and are supported on $S_\textbf{m}$, that each $\textbf{x}$ can be in at most $2^{2d}$ supports $S_\textbf{m}$, a standard bound for the Taylor polynomial error (see for instance the proof of \cite[Lemma~A.8]{PetersenOptimalApproximation}), and finally that $f$ is in the unit ball of the Sobolev space.
+where, similar to the arguments on Page~108 of \cite{YarotskyReLUBounds}, we used successively the fact that the $\phi_{\m}$ form a partition of unity and are supported on $S_{\m}$, a standard bound for the error of approximation by the Taylor polynomial (see e.g.\ the proof of \cite[Lemma~A.8]{PetersenOptimalApproximation}), and finally that $f$ is in the unit ball of the Sobolev space, meaning $\| f \|_{\CalW^{n,\infty}} \leq 1$.
 Therefore by choosing

-(where $\lceil x\rceil$ is the smallest integer bigger or equal to $x$), we obtain that $\|f - f_*\|_\infty \leq \frac{\eps}{2}$.
+(where $\lceil x\rceil$ is the smallest integer bigger or equal to $x$), we obtain that $\|f - f_*\|_{L^\infty} \leq \frac{\eps}{2}$.

 {}